prescottprue/react-redux-firebase/CONTRIBUTING.md

 We welcome any type of contribution, not only code.
 You can help with
 - **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)
-- **Marketing**: writing blog posts, howto's, printing stickers, ...
 - **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community, ...
 - **Code**: take a look at the [open issues](issues).
 Even if you can't write code, commenting on them, showing that you care about a given issue matters.
 It helps us triage them.
 - **Money**: we welcome financial contributions as detailed in the [financial contributions section](#financial-contributions).

 ## Your First Contribution

 Working on your first Pull Request?
+Checkout the [contributing section of the docs](http://react-redux-firebase.com/docs/contributing.html) for hints on contributing to different pieces of the project.

-You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
+Want more general information on contributing to open source projects?
+Checkout this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## Submitting code